JeremiasOviedo/ai-legal-analysis-test/terms-of-service.md

 Should automatic billing fail to occur for any reason, Writesonic, Inc. will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.

 ## Free Trial
-Writesonic, Inc. may, at its sole discretion, offer a Subscription with a free trial for a limited period of time (“Free Trial”).
+Writesonic, Inc. does not offer free trials for its Subscriptions.

-You may be required to enter your billing information in order to sign up for Free Trial.
+Access to any Subscription requires the payment of the applicable Subscription fees at the time of purchase or as otherwise specified at checkout.

-If you do enter your billing information when signing up for Free Trial, you will not be charged by Writesonic, Inc. until Free Trial has expired.
-On the last day of Free Trial period, unless you cancelled your Subscription, you will be automatically charged the applicable Subscription fees for the type of Subscription you have selected.
+No Subscription will be provided on a trial, promotional, or complimentary basis unless expressly stated in writing by Writesonic, Inc.

-At any time and without notice, Writesonic, Inc. reserves the right to (i) modify Terms of Service of Free Trial offer, or (ii) cancel such Free Trial offer.
+Writesonic, Inc. reserves the right, at its sole discretion and without notice, to modify its Subscription offerings or pricing structure in accordance with its Terms of Service.

 ## Fee Changes
 Writesonic, Inc., in its sole discretion and at any time, may modify Subscription fees for the Subscriptions.
 Any Subscription fee change will become effective at the end of the then-current Billing Cycle.